KannonZenetism/zenetism-field-physics/structural-physics/spx/biological-form-and-embodied-coherence.md

 Rather, L₄ Houses of Form may operate as archetypal pattern-conditions for embodied articulation.

-L₄ provides form-bearing structure.
+L₄ / IL₄ provide archetypal and inverse-archetypal pattern conditions.

-L₃ provides individuated DS / DM coherence.
+L₃ / IL₃ provide individuated DS / DM or IDS / IDM coherence structures.

-L₂ and L₁ articulate this individuated pattern through cognition, personality, embodiment, and lived expression.
+L₂ / IL₂ and L₁ / IL₁ articulate these individuated patterns through cognition, personality, embodiment, and lived expression.

 Thus, L₂ and L₁ beings may be understood as fractalized articulations of L₃ DS / DM within the individuated register.